 Earn the MBA You’ve Always Wanted

 Earning an advanced business degree is one of the most important career decisions you’ll ever make.
-At SJU, our MBA program is designed to advance your career, hone your leadership skills and provide you will practical business knowledge that you can apply immediately.
+At SJU, our MBA program is designed to advance your career, hone your leadership skills and provide you with practical business knowledge that you can apply immediately.
 We’ll empower you to dig a little deeper and work a little harder to become a more strategic, ethical and successful business leader.

 Fast Track Your MBA... and Your Career

 Depending on your undergraduate degree, you may be able to finish your MBA in as little as one year.
-The unique flexibility of Saint Joseph’s program with your schedule by allowing you to take classes at your own pace — on campus, online or both.
+The unique flexibility of Saint Joseph’s program works with your schedule by allowing you to take classes at your own pace — on campus, online or both.
 You have the option to create a self-paced curriculum to meet your timeframe and your goals.